 Fluent in Spanish, City Manager Wendt served three years in the United States Peace Corps administering community and economic development initiatives in the Dominican Republic and, in his early career, served as project manager with an information technology firm near Columbus.
 Mr. Wendt holds a Master of Public Administration from Bowling Green State University and a Bachelor of Arts from Ohio State University.

-Mr. Wendt is active in the Rotary Club of Vandalia.
-He participates in the International City/County Management Association’s (ICMA) Emerging Leaders Development Program and is a Certified Labor Relations Professional through the National Public Employer Labor Relations Association.
-He serves as a committee chair in the Ohio City / County Management Association and is a board member on the Vandalia Butler Chamber of Commerce, Tri-Cities North Regional Wastewater Authority, Northern Area Water Authority, and CenterPoint Energy Dayton Air Show.
+Mr. Wendt is active in the Rotary Club of Vandalia where he participates on the International Service Committee.
+He is a graduate of the International City/County Management Association’s (ICMA) Emerging Leaders Development Program and is a Certified Labor Relations Professional through the National Public Employer Labor Relations Association.
+He serves as a committee chair in the Ohio City / County Management Association; is an appointed member of the Montgomery County Economic Development / Government Equity committee; and is a board member on the Vandalia Butler Chamber of Commerce, Tri-Cities North Regional Wastewater Authority, Northern Area Water Authority, and CenterPoint Energy Dayton Air Show.

-Outside of his work and community service, Mr. Wendt enjoys playing with his children, hunting, fishing, home improvement projects, minor mechanics, and the occasional triathlon.
-He, his wife, Laura and two sons are residents of Vandalia.
+Outside of his work and community service, Mr. Wendt enjoys playing with his children, hunting, fishing, and home improvement projects.
+He, his wife, Laura and three children are residents of Vandalia.